 In 1998, I was laid off from my second job in Wichita, one I truly loved: webmaster for an industry-leading electronics manufacturer.

-When my close friend, the founder/president of Life Christian University, heard I was available, he invited us to move to the Tampa Bay Area of Florida so I could work for him.
+When my close friend, the founder and president of Life Christian University, heard I was available, he invited us to move to the Tampa Bay Area of Florida so I could work for him.
 We took a trip down there to spy out the land and felt like God was in it, so we moved to Florida where I became LCU’s Director of Communications & Information Technology.

 Things went extremely well for several years.

-Professionally, I redesigned their course catalog and student handbook, degree certificates, and official transcripts; built their first website; designed all their forms (establishing a form design pattern still in use, I might add); converted the university’s computing environment from Windows to macOS (we remain an all-Mac shop to this day); and wrote the first version of Cyber-Registrar, the database application we use to manage our student records.
-24 years and 3 versions later (v5.0 is currently in development), that software is still in use, all those versions written by yours truly.
+Professionally, I redesigned their course catalog and student handbook, degree certificates, and official transcripts; built their first website; designed all their forms (establishing a form design pattern still in use, I might add); converted the university’s computing environment from Windows to macOS (we remain an all-Mac shop to this day); and wrote the first version of Cyber-Registrar™, the database application we used to manage our student records.
+24 years and 3 versions later (v5.0 is currently in development), that software is still in operation, all those versions written by yours truly.

 Ministry-wise, I also earned my Associates and Bachelors degrees and began work on a Masters in Christian Counseling.
-I was licensed as a minister, later ordained.
-I launched a Bible-based support group which was bearing significant fruit in the lives of our participants and my work there had earned the respect of my counseling professor.
+I was licensed as a minister, then later ordained.
+I launched a Bible-based support group which was bearing significant fruit in the lives of our participants; my work there earned the respect of my counseling professor.
 I was also being used in the charismatic gifts in our church’s services.

 Am I proud of all those accomplishments?